ProvisionGenie/ProvisionGenie/README.md

 ## Version

 This is our very first Version 1.0- For more info, please head over to [Release Notes](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Release-Notes.md).
-Please note, that this is our minimale l♥valble product - feel free to contribute and make it better.
+Please note, that this is our minimal l♥vable product - feel free to contribute and make it better.
 Every contribution counts and everyone's voice matters.
 You can help us

 * improve UI/UX
 * fix documentation